Fidelio Tata, PhD⎢CASP MONITOR

 EXAMPLE CASE STUDY: ORACLE DEPENDENCE IN PRACTICE

-One recent issue of the Monitor analysed the so‑called “Paris weather” incident, where a suspected manipulation of a single temperature sensor at Charles de Gaulle Airport triggered unusually high payouts on a prediction market.
-In this case, nothing in the smart contract itself was compromised; instead, the real‑world data feed on which the contract relied was reportedly nudged until the pre‑defined payout condition was met.
+One recent issue of the Monitor analysed the so-called “Paris weather” incident, where a suspected manipulation of a single temperature sensor at Charles de Gaulle Airport triggered unusually high payouts on a prediction market.
+In this case, nothing in the smart contract itself was compromised; instead, the real-world data feed on which the contract relied was reportedly manipulated until the pre-defined payout condition was met.

 From a MiCA perspective, this connects directly to ESMA's knowledge and competence Guidelines, in particular Guideline 2, Annex I, Point 3 (basic understanding of smart contracts and their use cases).
 For CASP CPD, the case illustrates why staff need a basic understanding of oracle architectures, off-chain data dependencies and associated attack surfaces, and how such insights can be integrated into role-based training modules.